Integrative Gut Surgery

-The human digestive tract may appear to be a long hollow tube.
-However, the digestive tract is one of the most amazing organs in the body.
+The human digestive tract is more than a long hollow tube.
+The digestive tract is one of the most amazing organs in the body.
 What makes it even more unique is the 100 trillion micro organisms that call it home.
 During times when the Gut does not function well, surgery may be required.
-INTEGRATIVE GUT SURGERY – incorporates a holistic approach to achieving superior outcomes after Digestive & Weight Loss Surgery.
-This is the basis of our GUT HEALING PROGRAMME.
+Integrative Gut Surgery incorporates a holistic approach to achieving superior outcomes after Digestive and Weight Loss Surgery.
+This is the basis of our Gut Healing Programme.

 Gut Detox, Diet & Supplements

 In today’s living environments, we have constant exposure to toxins.
 Toxic exposures range from air pollution, cigarette smoke (direct or second-hand), polluted water, hormones and pesticides used in foods we consume and even perfumes and chemicals in household products can sometimes be toxic.
 The body itself can create toxins in reaction to bacteria or when our elimination system isn’t working as well as it should.